alksarioglou/c_cpp_language_project/README.md

 # Projects written in C
-A few training exercises in C
+A few training exercises in C and C++ during the 1st year of University